Submit Article

 What Were the Facts of This Case?

-On 28 October 2019, DAY (the claimant) entered into a funding agreement with DAZ (the defendant), DAZ’s related company (RelCo), and DAZ’s parent company (HoldCo).
-Under the LFA, DAY agreed to provide funding and project support services to DAZ and RelCo to pursue claims against two target companies, Co1 and Co2.
-The LFA contemplated that DAY would be entitled, as a first priority, to receive certain amounts out of any settlement or judgment sum obtained.
-The present proceedings concerned only DAZ’s claim against Co1.
+In October 2019, DAY, DAZ, DAZ's related company ("RelCo"), and DAZ's parent company ("HoldCo") entered into a funding agreement (the "LFA").
+Under the LFA, DAY agreed to provide funding and project support services to DAZ and RelCo to pursue their claims against two other companies, Co1 and Co2.
+In exchange, DAZ and RelCo agreed that DAY was entitled to receive certain amounts out of any settlement or judgment sum obtained.

-DAZ commenced arbitration proceedings against Co1 on 4 March 2020.
-The tribunal issued a final award on 16 September 2021 in DAZ’s favour (the “Final Award”).
-DAY funded the arbitration costs pursuant to the LFA.
-After the award, Co1 applied to the English High Court to set aside parts of the Final Award; that application was dismissed on 11 January 2022.
-During that English set-aside process, DAY funded the costs incurred by DAZ in defending Co1’s application.
+Co1 subsequently applied to the English High Court to set aside parts of the final award, but this application was dismissed in January 2022.
+DAY funded the costs incurred by DAZ in defending Co1's application.

 How Did the Court Analyse the Issues?